Sadiq-Teslim/nevo_backend/API_README.md

 ---

 ## Usage Notes

 - All endpoints require JSON bodies and responses unless otherwise noted.
 - Authenticated endpoints require `Authorization: Bearer <token>` header.
 - Use the token from `/login` for all protected routes.
 - Error responses are in `{ "error": "message" }` format.
 - For file uploads, extend `/lesson/upload` to accept multipart/form-data if needed.

+All AI-powered endpoints (diagnosis, lesson personalization) use Gemini 2.5 Pro.
+Output may include additional fields such as `aiModel`.

 ---